Get all the latest information on New Products, Sales and Offers.

 - Use a hard bond (FB1) when cutting soft materials

-Our wide range of Diamond CNC Finger Bits is intended for CNC machines, fabrication centers, and radial-arm machines.
+Our vast assortment of Diamond CNC Finger Bits is intended for CNC machines, fabrication centers, and radial-arm machines.

-Fingers bits are one of the most common tools used with CNC machines since they are used both to mill away material and cut any curve in stone.
+Fingers bits are one of the most common CNC tools used being employed to mill material and cut any type of curve in stone.

-We provide different types of finger bits to make fast, precise, and long-lasting cuts in any material.
-These are, specifically:
+We provide different types of finger bits to make fast, accurate, and enduring cuts in any material or job.
+Specifically, we offer:

-- Sintered with a hard bond for soft stone
+- Sintered hard-bond finger bits for soft stone

-- Sintered with a soft bond for hard granites and engineered stone
+- Sintered soft-bond finger bits for hard granite and engineered stone

-- Sintered with a very soft bond designed for the hardest stones like quartzite
+- Sintered very-soft-bond finger bits designed for the hardest stones like quartzite

-Actually, a soft material requires a hard-bond finger bit whereas a hard material requires a soft bond bit.
+Remember, a soft material requires a hard-bond finger bit whereas a hard material requires a soft-bond bit.

-1/2” gas is the standard connection, connecting however our replaceable tip bits come with have an M10 or M12 thread for the replaceable piece.
+1/2” gas is the standard connection, however, we also have interchangeable bit tips with an M10 or M12 thread for the replaceable piece.
 Cylindrical-shank or flange connections are also available.

 The cutting surface of a finger bit is always “on the side”.
-Never enter a bit into a material following a Z-shaped motion, but only use a lateral motion in the X-Y plane.
-To enter material from top to bottom, use the replaceable finger bit tip, or the segmented finger bit specifically designed for incremental cuts.
+Never plunge a finger bit into a material in the Z-direction, only use a lateral motion in the X-Y plane.
+To plunge from top to bottom, use an interchangeable finger bit tip, or the segmented finger bit specifically designed for incremental cuts.

-Choosing the right sintered finger bit for a particular job can be confusing due to the large variety of bits available.
+Choosing the right sintered finger bit for a particular job can be confusing due to the vast assortment of bits available.
 Consult the following chart for assistance: